 (0000005Q)

-The maximum simultaneous rate of diversion under this and License 3404 (Application 9686) shall not exceed 0.75 cubic foot per second.
+The maximum simultaneous rate of diversion under this right and License 3404 (Application 9686) shall not exceed 0.75 cubic foot per second.

 (0000005S)

 The equivalent of such continuous flow allowance for any 30-day period may be diverted in a shorter time provided there is no interference with other rights and instream beneficial uses and provided further that all terms or conditions protecting instream beneficial uses are observed.